N3ar/REVelry/presentations.md

 Proposed Presentations are in a suggested order.
 Move requests can be submitted via Pull Request and will be addressed during the next meeting.

 ## Next Presentations
-- @n3ar     -- Branch History Injection: On the Effectiveness of Hardware Mitigations Against Cross-Privilege Spectre-v2 Attacks
+- @iQlusion -- Breaking Through Binaries: Compiler-quality Instrumentation for Better Binary-only Fuzzing
-- @iQlusion -- Fuzzing Paper
+-           -- Towards Adversarial Control Loops in Sensor Attacks: A Case Study to Control the Kinematics and Actuation of Embedded Systems

 ## Proposed Presentations
-- Towards Adversarial Control Loops in Sensor Attacks: A Case Study to Control the Kinematics and Actuation of Embedded Systems
+- Dragonblood: Analyzing the Dragonfly Handshake of WPA3 and EAP-pwd
 - Kasper: Scanning for Generalized Transient Execution Gadgets in the Linux Kernel
 - TLB;DR: Enhancing TLB-based Attacks with TLB Desynchronized Reverse Engineering
 - DupeFS: Leaking Data Over the Network With Filesystem Deduplication Side Channels